rapid7/metasploit-framework/documentation/modules/post/windows/gather/credentials/solarwinds_orion_dump.md

 actions for extraction and decryption of the data are provided to allow session migration during execution in order to log in to the SQL database using SSPI.
 Tested on  the 2020 version of SolarWinds Orion NPM.
-This module is possible only because of the source code and technical information published by Djordje Atlialp:
+This module is possible only because of the source code and technical information published by Rob Fuller:

 https://malicious.link/post/2020/solarflare-release-password-dumper-for-SolarWinds-orion